nikefn/nikefn.github.io/_posts/2024-08-09-journeytoquestion.markdown

 This brings me to my central question: What can we learn from the development of these metrics?
 And are there alternative pathways to integrate qualitative narratives with quantitative goals?

 ...
 My interest in this topic and on the interplay of quantitative and qualitative research did not develop overnight.
-It has taken time and I would like to share how my thoughts have evolved.
+It has taken time and I would like to share how my thoughts evolved:

 ### My Journey Towards Understanding Qualitative Research